Health effects of wine

 The health effects of wine are mainly determined by its active ingredient – alcohol.
 Preliminary studies found that drinking small quantities of wine (up to one standard drink per day for women and one to two drinks per day for men), particularly of red wine, may be associated with a decreased risk of cardiovascular diseases, cognitive decline, stroke, diabetes mellitus, metabolic syndrome, and early death.
 Other studies found no such effects.

 Drinking more than the standard drink amount increases the risk of cardiovascular diseases, high blood pressure, atrial fibrillation, stroke, and cancer.
 Mixed results are also observed in light drinking and cancer mortality.

 Risk is greater in young people due to binge drinking, which may result in violence or accidents.
 About 88,000 deaths in the United States are estimated to be due to alcohol each year.
 Alcoholism reduces a person's life expectancy by around ten years and excessive alcohol use is the third leading cause of early death in the United States.
 According to systematic reviews and medical associations, people who are non-drinkers should never start drinking wine nor any other alcoholic drink.

-The history of wine includes use as an early form of medication, being recommended variously as a safe alternative to drinking water, an antiseptic for treating wounds, a digestive aid, and as a cure for a wide range of ailments including lethargy, diarrhea, and pain from child birth.
+The history of wine includes use as an early form of medication, being recommended variously as an antiseptic for treating wounds, a digestive aid, and as a cure for a wide range of ailments including lethargy, diarrhea, and pain from child birth.
 Ancient Egyptian papyri and Sumerian tablets dating back to 2200 BC detail the medicinal role of wine, making it the world's oldest documented human-made medicine.
 Wine continued to play a major role in medicine until the late 19th and early 20th century, when changing opinions and medical research on alcohol and alcoholism cast doubt on its role as part of a healthy lifestyle.